-The Graphic Design and e-Media Foundation Degree is designed to lead to successful careers in graphic design for print or e-media, and works in collaboration with leading professionals and companies in the creative industries.
+The Graphic Design and e-Media Foundation Degree is designed to lead to a successful career in graphic design for print or e-media, and let you work in collaboration with leading professionals and companies in the creative industries.

 The course is made up of common elements which combine studio practice, CAD and contextual studies, and subject specific pathways in graphic design for print or e-media design.